Nationality

 Attribution of Belgian nationality to children

-Belgians who were born abroad (not in Belgium) and who wish to attribute Belgian nationality to their children also born abroad (in Finland or Estonia) must contact our embassy within five years after the birth to sign a “declaration of attribution of nationality” for the child (in accordance with the Belgian nationality law, article 8).
+In the specific case of a nationality attribution, Belgians born abroad who wish to pass on their Belgian nationality to their children also born abroad (in Finland or Estonia) must contact our embassy before their fifth anniversary to sign a “declaration of attribution of nationality”.
 It should be emphasized that in this situation, the acquisition of nationality is not automatic.
-Make sure to contact the embassy well in advance of the legal deadline to allow the departments concerned to properly process the case.